 Why it has taken so long for black lives to matter

-During the years since this book was first published, I have been struck by how little has changed.
+During the years since my book, 'Is God Colour Blind?', was first published, I have been struck by how little has changed.
 As I write this, I am reflecting on the resurgence of the Black Lives Matter movement.
 In writing this piece against the backdrop of the upsurge in direct action led mostly by young people across the world, and as I reflect on why, to so many people, Black lives do not matter, I am forced to look at my own life.

 The writer of this book is an African Caribbean male, who is now in his mid-fifties, but was in his mid- forties when this work began.
 I was born in Bradford, West Yorkshire, to Jamaican parents who came to this country from the Caribbean in the late 1950s.
 As such, I am a second-generation Black African Caribbean British subject.
 I was born into and nurtured within the Christian faith from the Wesleyan Methodist tradition.
 I ply my trade as a Black liberation theologian and decolonial educator working within Oxford University, but have been domiciled in Birmingham since 1987.